chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/cylindrical-packed-bed/cylindrical-packed-bed.rst

 Description of the Case
 -----------------------

 This example simulates air flow through a packing of particles.
 First, we use Lethe-DEM to fill the bed with particles.
 We enable check-pointing in order to write the DEM checkpoint files which will be used as the starting point of the CFD-DEM simulation.
-Then, we use the ``gls_vans_3d`` solver within Lethe to simulate air flow through the packed bed.
+Then, we use the ``gls_vans`` solver within Lethe to simulate air flow through the packed bed.

 -------------------